 AquaStoolTM is a

-multifunctional aqueous solution-based reagent for fecal DNA and RNA
+multifunctional aqueous solution-based reagent for fecal sample stabilization, DNA and RNA

-preservation and extraction, and fecal PCR inhibitor removal.
+extraction, and PCR inhibitor removal.
 It may be

 used to extract

 fecal DNA for non-invasive genotyping of transgenic animals.
 Unlike

 tail/toe/ear snipping, fecal sampling is not limited by animal age,